peufeu2/GrugBus/README.md

 chunks that fit into the maximum transaction size, and read the registers you asked for in the minimum number of transactions.
 This also works for writes, but in this case it will split the registers to write into contiguous ranges (ie without holes) to avoid overwriting innocent bystanders.
-It is of course possible to pass a list of registers with any combination of data types.
+It is of course possible to pass a list of registers of any combination of data types.

 - Multiple client support